 Lesson #2: Make an Appointment to Change Your Estate Plan

-The Client: A husband with a significant pension was going through a divorce and had a teenage son.
+A husband with a significant pension was going through a divorce and had a teenage son.
 With the settlement date approaching, the husband needed to change the beneficiary on his pension and life insurance policy.
-State law prevented him from listing his son as a beneficiary on the pension, as only a spouse can be the beneficiary of a pension if you are married.
+State law prevented him from listing his son as a beneficiary on the pension, because only a spouse can be the beneficiary of a pension if you are married.

-The Solution: There are multiple issues at play here, and some of them can’t be fully resolved until the actual divorce settlement goes through.
+Creating the best outcome required addressing multiple issues, some of which couldn’t be fully resolved until the actual divorce settlement was finalized.
 The spouse is always the beneficiary of a pension.
-That holds until the divorce is the final.
-You can change the beneficiary on a life insurance policy, or investment accounts.
-However, in many states, a retirement plan such as a 401K, 403B, or any IRA plans require spousal approval to name a beneficiary other than the spouse.
+That holds until the divorce is final.
+You can change the beneficiary on a life insurance policy or investment account.
+However, in many states, a retirement plan such as a 401(k), 403(b) or any IRA plans require spousal approval to name a beneficiary other than the spouse.
 But spouses aren’t likely to sign off on that during a divorce.
 The moral of the story is to do everything you can leading up to the divorce settlement, so that once the deal is final, you can protect your assets without delay.
 Soon-to-be-exes are also allowed to negotiate an agreement to this effect before the divorce is final.
 That would serve as a de facto insurance policy against an unexpected death before the beneficiaries are changed.

 As for the beneficiary issue, there are ways to ensure that minor children are taken care of in the event of tragedy.
 Setting up a trust is a standard practice that protects the divorcee’s assets, and also allows for more control of how the assets are handled.
 We actually recommend that our clients create trusts for their children into their 20s.
-Though at that point they are of legal age, a trust protects them from their inexperience in managing their own money, of the potential of a future divorce themselves, or a future bankruptcy.
+Though at that point they are of legal age, a trust protects them from their inexperience in managing their own money, the potential of a future bankruptcy or the potential of a future divorce themselves.